RenaSchott/Project5-MyBag/README.md

 There is the possibility to integrate:

 - **V2 (version 2)**
-    - Rating system
-        - Divided up for each year
-        - Divided into complexity
-        - Divided into family, connoisseur and expert board game
-    - Images
+    - Advertisement
-        - Expand upload capacity
+        - Add
-    - Adding chat/message function
+        - Delete
-    - Adding extra forum for further exchange
-    - Edit own account
+        - Edit
-        - Personal data
-        - Upload personal image
-        - Delete Account

 ## Used Technologies